Empowering students with language-based learning differences

 Writer and Advocate Marcia Brissett-Bailey

 Writer, speaker, and dedicated dyslexia and neurodiversity advocate Marcia Brissett-Bailey grew up in London and received her dyslexia diagnosis at age 16.
-“I no longer felt stupid” upon hearing about her learning difference, she has shared.
+“I no longer felt stupid” upon hearing about her learning difference, she shared in this article.

 Here are some key points in Brissett-Bailey’s career thus far: